chiayi-hsu/Ring-A-Bell/README.md

 # Ring-A-Bell

 Code for reproducing the results in the paper "Ring-A-Bell!
-How Reliable are Concept Removal Methods For Diffusion Models?".
+How Reliable are Concept Removal Methods For Diffusion Models?"
+[Link](<https://arxiv.org/abs/2310.10012>).

 ## Framework of Ring-A-Bell
 ![image](https://github.com/chiayi-hsu/Ring-A-Bell/blob/main/model_architecture.png)